Case Study: Maura Kelly / PMM Strengthens the LEAP Program through Smart Execution, Strategic Partnerships & Community Engagement.

 - Designed, and continually improved the LEAP website and platform.

-- Recruited, and stewarded advisors, board members, volunteers, and supporters.
+- Recruited advisors, board members, volunteers, and supporters.

 - Developed programming, including workshops, talks, and speed mentoring.